adearya/tint2-mono-theme/README.md

 <h3 align="center">Tint2 Monochrome Theme</h3>
     <p align="center">
-        This is the tints that I made for the first time with a white and gray style color scheme.
+        This is the Tint2 that I made for the first time with a white and gray style color scheme.
     </p>
 </div>